The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.

 GSSM takes steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
 GSSM instructs its staff of their responsibilities concerning the protection of personally identifiable information.

 The GSSM Foundation is an important partner, authorized by GSSM to raise public awareness of our work and supporting the achievements of our students and alumni.
-It acts as a hub supporting GSSM's growing alumni community.
-Information about student enrollment status, demographics, family relationships, and contact information may be shared with the Foundation to support these activities.
+Information about student enrollment status, demographics, family relationships, and contact information are shared with the Foundation to support these activities.
 Permissions given to the school to use photographs and other non-directory information in publications and announcements are also extended to the GSSM Foundation.

 Inquiries and Comments